I love ice cream. The sucker punch to the gut is that I can’t eat it.

 And then I was never afraid to sacrifice my lifestyle for the bigger vision of what I want my work to be.
 I was always comfortable living on a very small salary.
 I still live on a very small salary, because I wanted to do other stuff.

 I feel similarly in that I don’t make a lot of money in writing, but I get to do what I want to do.
-Do you remember something from the earlier days of transitioning into management – a learning curve or something regarding the numbers – that you feel you’ve definitely got under your thumb?
+Do you have an example of that part to share?
+Something you can only do here?

-The most important thing is that as challenging as the job is for me, personally, having the people that I get to work with around me that are invested in what we’re trying to do… I think that I’m really lucky.
 I’m fortunate to be able to do what we do.
-And I feel that I have a responsibility to run the businesses responsibly.
+I feel that I have a responsibility to run the businesses responsibly.
 I don’t take it lightly.
-I know what it was like–I was an employee for a really long time, and I know that I need to be able to be creatively autonomous to be able to do things, whatever kinds of things I want to do, and the fact that customers line up for what we do, that they like it….
+I know what it was like–I was an employee for a really long time, and I know that I need to be able to be creatively autonomous to be able to do things, whatever kinds of things I want to do.

 I’m really fortunate that people like Morgenstern’s, and I feel that I have a responsibility to do a good job.
 We’re also totally autonomous—I own this business by myself.
 I don’t have an investor or anything.
 And that was decades of sacrificing and scratching every dollar together.
 I built the store myself, I designed the store myself, and went through one of the hardest winters in New York in 2013 when it was really a bad winter, loading all the pipe for the plumbing.
 Everyone on the street was like, “That guy’s gonna open an ice cream store?”
 People thought I was stupid!
 Literally!
 And I had to just be quiet and think it was gonna work.
 And when we went to open the store, maybe three weeks out, I transferred the last of my savings and was like, “I have forty-five hundred bucks in the bank; I hope this works.”